 Read More

-It's an open secret that "compensated dating" (援助交際, enjo kosai) goes on in the Japanese idol world and among even mainstream entertainers and celebrities.
+It's an open secret that "compensated dating" (援助交際, enjo kosai) is common in the Japanese idol world, even among mainstream entertainers and celebrities.
 Just as the casting couch exists, so too does the dating table.
 Idols don't earn that much money and their careers are fickle, so they boost their income with dates.
 There doesn't always sex involved, it should be added, but it's surely not impossible.
 It's like a hostess "dohan" date (where the hostess accompanies you for dining before going to the club together) or services offered by "dating clubs" (交際クラブ, kosai ...

 Read More